Byron1z/learning-dns-B1z/README.md

 In this lab, we will experiment with **DNS** using the **Active Directory Lab**.
 This lab will help us have a better understanding of DNS.

-The lab will demonstrate how to configure and test the DNS records inside the Active Directory Domain hosted on Microsoft Azure, with the 2 VMs of
+The lab will demonstrate how to configure and test the **DNS Records** inside the **Active Directory Domain** hosted on Microsoft Azure, with the 2 VMs of

 - DC-1 → Windows Server Domain Controller (mydomain.com)
 - Client-1 → Windows 10 Pro Domain-joined client PC